Power BI Setting up a scheduled update

 Setting up the Power BI On-Premises data gateway

+To ensure that Power BI reports display up-to-date data, they can be automatically synchronized with the data sources at regular intervals.
 A Power BI report is typically created in Power BI Desktop and then published in the Power BI service.
-For a scheduled update to be possible, the report must be published.
+A scheduled update is only possible after the report has been Published.

 After publication, a gateway is required to make data from local sources accessible for the report.
 The on-premises data gateway is used for this.
 This is a locally installed Windows application that enables the connection between local data sources and the Microsoft cloud.
 The standard version of the gateway is used.